MichaelCade/90DaysOfDevOps/Days/day25.md

 `bcdedit /set hypervisorlaunchtype auto`

-Both of these commands should be ran as administrator!
+Both of these commands should be run as administrator!

 Ok back to the show, You should now have a powered-on machine in VMware Workstation and you should have a prompt looking similar to this.